castorini/anserini/docs/experiments-doc2query.md

  --predictions collections/msmarco-passage/pred-test_topk10.txt --stride 1
 ```

+To verify (and to track progress), the above script will generate a total of 9 JSON files, `docs00.json` to `docs08.json`.
-We can then index the expanded collection:
+After the script completes, we can index the expanded documents:

 ```
 sh target/appassembler/bin/IndexCollection -collection JsonCollection \